Wait for the screen to turn green, and click!

-The reaction test is a popular choice for researchers who are looking to get an idea of how well their participants can react.
+The reaction time tester is a popular choice for researchers who are looking to get an idea of how well their participants can react.
 The goal in this test is to respond as fast as possible after the appearance of a stimulus, which in most cases is a visual signal (e.g., flickering lights).

-Imortance of reaction time test
+Imortance of online reaction time test

-The reaction time test is a simple, non-invasive method of measuring a person’s reaction time.
+The reaction speed test is a simple, non-invasive method of measuring a person’s reaction time.
 There are many reaction tests on the internet that you can use for this purpose.
 However, only a few provide accurate results.